Recognize. Treat. Protect yourself.

 Without treatment, sexually transmitted infections (STIs) can have serious consequences.
 They can not only cause pain during sex, but can also lead to infertility, for example, so that it is no longer possible to have children naturally.
 STIs also increase the risk of contracting HIV during unprotected sex.

-Only a doctor can determine whether or not you have been infected with a sexually transmitted infection (STI).
 Specialists in skin and sexually transmitted diseases are well versed in treating STIs.
 Girls and women can also go to their gynaecologist, boys and men to their urologist.
 And your family doctor will also be able to help you.

 If you have any questions or if you are unsure, you can contact the telephone and online counselling service of the Federal Centre for Health Education (BZgA) or the counselling service of the German AIDS-Hilfe (DAH) personally - and anonymously if you wish.